-Is direct sourcing right for you?
-Below is an actionable approach to identifying whether or not direct sourcing is right for your organization and how to start designing a program that works for you.
+Below is an actionable approach to identifying whether or not direct sourcing is right for your organization and, if it is, how to start designing a program that works for you.

-Depending on your organization’s needs and current hiring structures, it’s important to recognize that direct sourcing isn’t always the best option in every situation.
+Depending on your organization’s talent sourcing needs and current hiring structures, it’s important to recognize that a direct sourcing strategy isn’t always the best option to fill every talent acquisition need.
 First, it's critical to assess whether your organization is prepared for a direct sourcing program.
 Here’s how you can identify whether you're ready:

 • Your organization already has forecasting and workforce planning in place.